mrrosoff/Computer-UI/README.md

-# Garage-UI
+# Computer-UI

-### A Custom UI For A Garage Door Opener
+### A Custom UI (Or Two) For My Computer

 ## About Project

-After viewing the button on my family's garageAPI wall for enough years, I decided to finally do something about it.
-I imagined a world where there was a central database for important information about family endeavors, where one could go for quick information at a glance, but also for more detailed info.

-Thus, the Garage-Pi was born.

-A Raspberry Pi runs this repo as an Electron app out of our garage.
-It of course has garage door controls, but it also shows tide, weather, and surf data.
-The app is configured so that new data sources can be easily added at a later date.
+This repository contains the source code for some custom electron windows showcasing system stats on my computer.
+I have wired two displays up through motherboard power and run them off of the main graphics card.
+They are then mounted to my case.
+Reach out to me for more details on how you can set this up for your project.

 ## Installation